PDFill | Overview | First | Previous | Next | LastPDF Document Management 15: Add a Digital Signature into PDF Document

 - Page Number: Select the page number for the digital signature.

-- Appearance: There are 3 Options: Description Only, Signer Name and Description, Signature Image and Description
+- Appearance: There are 4 Options: Description Only, Signer Name and Description, Signature Image and Description, and Signature Image only.

 - Let/Right/Top/Bottom: The position for the digital signature.